panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 `isFirstRef` is a reference that holds the information whether this is the first rendering of the component. `isFirstRef.current` property is used to access and update the value of the reference.

-What's important: updating a reference `isFirstRef.current = false` doesn't trigger a re-render.
+What's important: updating a reference `isFirstRef.current = false` doesn't trigger re-rendering.

 ## 5. Do Not forget to cleanup side-effects

-Finally, as you might know already, `useEffect()` is the hook that you would use to invoke some side-effects.

-A lot of side-effects, like making a fetch request and using timers like `setTimeout()`, are asynchronous.
+A lot of side-effects, like making a fetch request or using timers like `setTimeout()`, are asynchronous.

 Do not forget to clean-up the side-effect if the component unmounts or it doesn't need anymore the result of the side-effect.

-For example, if you've started a timer, make sure to stop the timer if the component for some reason unmounts before the timer ends.
+For example, if you've started a timer, make sure to stop the timer if the component when the component unmounts.

 The following component has a button *Start increasing*.
-When the button is clicked, a counter increases by 1 with delay each second.
+When the button is clicked, a counter increases by 1 with delay each second:

 ```jsx
 function DelayedIncreaser() {